ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/binningPlugin.rst

    Unlike other plugins, the binning plugin doesn't provide any runtime configuration.
 To set up binning, users need to define it in the param file and then recompile.

-A binner is created using the ``addBinner()`` function, which describes the configuration options available to the user to set up the binning.
+A binner is created using the ``addParticleBinner()`` function, which describes the configuration options available to the user to set up the binning.
-Multiple binnings can be run at the same time by simply calling ``addBinner()`` multiple times with different parameters.
+Multiple binnings can be run at the same time by simply calling ``addParticleBinner()`` multiple times with different parameters.

 .. doxygenclass:: picongpu::plugins::binning::BinningCreator
-    :members: addBinner
+    :members: addParticleBinner

 The most important parts of defining a binning are the axes (the axes of the histogram which define the bins) and the deposited quantity (the quantity to be binned).
 Both of these are described using the "Functor Description".